How to use App Connect with Oracle Database

 Your flow completes these actions on this application.

-Available items are listed when you have connected App Connect to Oracle Database.
+Available items are listed after you connect App Connect to Oracle Database.

 Examples